daiwikmh/stox-terminal/README.md

-# Stoxy — AI-Powered Leveraged Trading on Stellar
+# Stox — AI-Powered Leveraged Trading on Stellar

 A full-stack trading protocol built on **Stellar Soroban**.
 Stoxy lets users take synthetic long/short leveraged positions on XLM/USDC (and synthetic stocks) priced from the live SDEX order book, with PnL and collateral managed by on-chain smart contracts and a Go agent bridge.